haneenmohmed/food-app-react-tailwind/README.md

 ## 📖 Description

 This project is a simple web application that showcases a list of food items.
-Users can interact with a hamburger menu (side navbar) to filter food items by price ( $, $$, $$$ ) and by type (burger, pizza, salad, chicken).
+Users can interact with a hamburger menu (side navbar) .in the web app we filter food items by price ( $, $$, $$$ ) and by type (burger, pizza, salad, chicken).

 ## ✨ Features